 Filing Too Early Can Work Against You

 You should not wait too long to file a claim, but this does not mean that you should file instantly after your accident.
-If you file too early, you could reach a settlement that might not cover all of your damages.
+If you file too early, you could reach a settlement that might not cover all your damages.

 For example, you could end up needing further medical treatment for any unforeseen consequences.
 In this case, since you settled already, the at-fault party and the insurance company are no longer obligated to provide you with financial compensation.
 This means you would need to pay for the cost of further treatment yourself.